 Historic woodlands & trails

 The Southern Oregon Land Conservancy holds seven conservation easements on lands owned by the City of Jacksonville that are part of the Jacksonville Woodlands and Trails system.
 They permanently protect the natural setting so that locals and visitors alike can enjoy the peaceful and historic setting right in the town of Jacksonville.
-The Woodlands provide valuable habitat for the endangered lily, Fritillaria Gentneri, and host a number of other native plants and animals.
-Pacific madrone, California black oak, ponderosa pine and Douglas fir dominate the land, along with several old-growth whiteleaf Manzanita.
+The Woodlands provide valuable habitat for the endangered lily, Fritillaria gentneri, and host a number of other native plants and animals.
+Pacific madrone, California black oak, ponderosa pine and Douglas-fir dominate the land, along with several old-growth whiteleaf manzanita.
 Small perennial streams run through the Woodlands supporting Oregon ash and some impressive, large Oregon white oaks and California black oaks.

-Within the larger 255-acre park, you can enjoy 18 miles of well kept, all-weather trails with benches and interpretive displays outlining the colorful history and diversity of wildflowers and habitats.
+Within the larger 255-acre park, you can enjoy 18 miles of well kept, all-weather trails with benches and interpretive displays outlining its colorful history and diversity of wildflowers and habitats.
 Brochures and maps can be found at various trail-heads.
 See below for a downloadable park map.

 Since 1989 the Southern Oregon Land Conservancy has worked with the City of Jacksonville and the Jacksonville Woodlands Association to safeguard land set aside for use by the public.
 Seven properties are conserved and include: the Beekman Woods (20 acres); the Britt Woods (70 acres); Rich Gulch (10 acres); the Beebe property (7 acres); the Burkhalter property (7.5 acres); the Quarry (9 acres); and the Grove (6 acres).